IGNF/myria3d/docs/source/tutorials/make_predictions.md

 Refer to [this tutorial](./setup_install.md) for how to setup a virtual environment and install the library.

 To run inference, you will need:
 - A source cloud point in LAS format on which to infer classes and probabilites.
+Sample data from the French "Lidar HD" project can be downloaded at [this address](https://geoservices.ign.fr/lidarhd).
 - A checkpoint of a trained lightning module implementing model logic (class `myria3d.models.model.Model`)
 - A minimal yaml configuration specifying parameters.
 We use [hydra](https://hydra.cc/) to manage configurations, and this yaml results from the model training.
 The `datamodule` and `model` parameters groups must match dataset characteristics and model training settings.
 The `predict` parameters group specifies path to models and data as well as batch size (N=50 works well, the larger the faster) and use of gpu (optionnal).
 For hints on what to modify, see the `experiment/predict.yaml` file.

 ## Run inference from installed package

+From the package root, run `pip install -e .` to install the package locally and freeze its current version.

-Fill out the {missing parameters} below and run:
+Then, fill out the {missing parameters} below and run:

 ```bash
 python -m myria3d.predict \